 Teaching yourself to recognise your early warning signs can also help you recognise if more anxiety than is helpful is creeping in.
 This might look like your hands start visibly shaking or you just can’t think straight.

 When you find yourself in the grip of anxiety, it’s important to know how to manage the moment.
-Here are some tips – perhaps think of them as promises to yourself – which might help; see what works for you.
 If you know your mind goes blank, maybe keep these promises in your phone or use these cards I’ve designed.
 You can either take a screen shot or print them, and enter your own text of what you know helps you when you’re struggling.
 You’ll notice there’s an ‘S.O.S.’ card which you can either use as a reminder to yourself, or give to a friend you trust so they know how to help when you reach out.

 1. Pause (for about 90 seconds)